 - OpenSkiron Starting from version18.1, you also have access to fixed area grib files proposed by OpenSkiron.
 It is nevertheless to be noted that these files can be quite voluminous, you should therefore use a stable connection to download them.

-- RTOFS Model: End of 2017, the Noaa has interrupted service for this model in its initial form (6-day forecast in steps of 1 hour at 1/20 °) It is still possible to access it via SailDocs, but at a time step of no more than 24h.
-As opposed to tidal currents that need more details, these are Ocean Currents and are still useful for oceanic crossings.
+- RTOFS Model: This model from the Noaa is accessible through SailDocs, at a time step of no more than 24h.
+As opposed to tidal currents that provide more details, these are Ocean Currents and are essentially useful for oceanic crossings.
 This model can be downloaded with the Currents or Grib modules.

 - Several other Ocean currents data sources exist, especially those from the OSCAR model provided by the NOAA.